 The shepherds were in the fields watching their flocks at the time of Jesus’ birth (Luke 2:7-8).

 Shepherds were not in the fields during December.
-The weather would not have been too cold to permit shepherds watching over their flocks in the fields at night.
+The weather would not have been too cold to permit shepherds to watch over their flocks in the fields at night.
 It was the custom then to withdraw the flocks from the open districts during October - November and house them for the winter.

 Jesus’ parents came to Bethlehem to register in a Roman census (Luke 2:1-4).

-Such censuses were not taken in winter, when temperatures often dropped below freezing and roads were in poor condition.
-The Roman authorities in imposing such a census for the gathering an unpopular ‘foreign’ tax would not have enforced the imperial decree (Luke 2:1) at the most inconvenient and inclement season of the year, by compelling the people to enrol themselves at their respective cities in December.
+Such censuses were not taken in winter when temperatures often dropped below freezing and roads were in poor condition.
+The Roman authorities in imposing such a census for the gathering of an unpopular ‘foreign’ tax would not have enforced the imperial decree (Luke 2:1) at the most inconvenient and inclement season of the year, by compelling the people to enrol themselves at their respective cities in December.

 In such a case they would naturally choose a time of year that would cause the least friction with the lives of the Jewish people.
-This would most likely be in the autumn when the agricultural round of the year was complete, and the people generally free to take advantage of the opportunity of going to Jerusalem for the Feast of Tabernacles, the crowning Feast of the Jewish year.
+This would most likely be in the autumn when the agricultural round of the year was complete, and the people were generally free to take advantage of the opportunity of going to Jerusalem for the Feast of Tabernacles, the crowning Feast of the Jewish year.

 Given these facts, how did 25 December become thought of as the day of Jesus’ birth?

 The usual answer is that it came from the Roman church’s desire to bring pagans into Christianity.
 Existing festivals and customs were ‘re-branded’ as Christian as a way of encouraging people to feel comfortable that the Church was not asking them to give up popular festivities.
 There is some dispute about the historical accuracy of this idea, though it is true that the Roman god Mithras had an important festival on 25 December and there is logic to the idea that the shortest day of the year would be a good time to acknowledge the re-birth of the unconquered sun - Sol Invictus.
-This idea became popular especially in the 18th and 19th centuries.
+This idea became popular, especially in the 18th and 19th centuries.

 Many popular customs associated with Christmas have origins in pre-Christian festivals that were celebrated around the winter solstice by pagan populations who were later converted to Christianity.
-These elements, including the Yule log and gift giving from Saturnalia, became syncretized into Christmas over the centuries.
+These elements, including the Yule log and gift-giving from Saturnalia, became syncretized into Christmas over the centuries.

 So, there is a connection, though it may not be direct.